 My first visit was in early April when we spent two days in Kawaguchiko.
 It rained and snowed the entire time, bringing with it so much cloud and fog that we couldn’t even guess which direction Mt.
 Fuji was, never mind get a picture of it.

 My second attempt to see Mt.
 Fuji was in August, when I visited Kawaguchiko on a day trip from Tokyo.
 This time I could see Mt.
 Fuji, but clouds covered the top all day.
 Still, I’ll take what I can get and was thrilled nonetheless!

-What do to at the Fuji Five Lakes When You Can’t See Mt.
+What to do at the Fuji Five Lakes When You Can’t See Mt.
 Fuji

 Even though I didn’t get to experience the classic views of Mt.
 Fuji, my trips to the Fuji Five Lakes area (Fujigoku) were by no means a waste.

 There is an incredible amount of things to do around the Fuji Five Lakes, especially near Kawaguchiko, the most developed lake in the region.